Converters

 - Model (direct switch control from the signal processing model) - supported by all controllable converters

 Digital inputs control options are supported by all controllable converters by default.
-Gate drive signal (GDS) sampling time (for example: the PWM gate drive signal) is higher than the simulation time step, typically 20ns.
+GDS oversampling time (for example: the PWM gate drive signal) is higher than the simulation time step, which is as high as 6.25 ns for HIL402, 602+, and 604 devices, and 3.5 ns for HIL101, HIL404, HIL506, and HIL606 devices.

 - IGBT leg